Blog - The Visible Authority

 What?
 Two years?
 Kidding me, Luk?

-That’s how people often react when talking about maturing a new consultancy service.
+That’s how people often react when discussing maturing a new consultancy service.

-A new consulting service targeted at a new or different buyer profile needs or pain points (like in the consultancy in this article) takes two years to mature (it can go a little faster when it’s the same buyer profile with an adjacent service).
+A new consulting service targeting a different or new buyer profile, focusing on specific needs or pain points (as in this article's consultancy), typically takes around two years to mature.
+It can go slightly faster if targeting the same buyer profile with an adjacent service.

 Not everybody agrees with my vision of maturing a new consultancy service.

-But here's the thing: introducing a new service goes far beyond conceptualization and launch.
-It's a multifaceted journey that begins with understanding the intricacies of the target market and buyer.
+But here's the thing: introducing a new service goes much further than just conceptualisation and launching.
+It's a complex journey that starts with understanding the intricacies of the target market and customer.

 1. Understanding the Target Buyer